 Light Source brings light to lost histories of persecuted people- primarily women, and honours them.
 It explores and expands the use of body performance techniques and contextualises them within the practice of queer people and women, creating a space to share these techniques & histories.

-Light Source is hosted by Performance Artist Amy Kingsmill
+Light Source is hosted and curated by Performance Artist Amy Kingsmill

 Amy Kingsmill is a radical, queer performance artist, her work focuses on transformation & transcendence, combining beauty with arrestingly visceral actions.
 She produces minimalist, pain-based ritualistic performance exploring inherently feminist themes.